Student Spotlight: Karen Woznicki

-Although she earned her Associate in Science degree at the end of 2013, Woznicki is completing several transfer credits in spring 2014.
+Although she earned her Associate in Science degree, Woznicki stayed at COD to complete several transfer credits.
 She applied to both Michigan State University and Colorado State University and selected the latter because of its green initiative, horticulture and plant genetic program, and the better financial aid available to transfer students.
-She will transfer into the College of Agriculture, studying organic food production and plant breeding and genetics.

 It’s a career path she never would have pursued had she not attended College of DuPage.
 And Woznicki advises other students to explore subjects that might interest them.

 “I found a major I never would have guessed I would like, so take classes at COD that you think are interesting and keep an open mind,” she said.
 “With the many different degree programs and certificates, there are many topics to explore even if you know what you want to do.
 The internship I was able to complete gave me the experience of growing organic produce for the community and educating people about the importance of sustainable production.